Utkarsh-76/all_docs/README.md

 # Python and Data science related documentation
 This is a repository that contains commonly used syntax references for python and data science

-NLP&emsp;&emsp;&emsp;                      - Basic NLP tools for reference
+NLP &emsp;&emsp;&emsp;                      - Basic NLP tools for reference

 bias_variance.PNG        - A good visual to differentiate between bias and variance